DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 If the players continue to defy Lazlo, or attack him, he and the animated objects attack.
 ## T3k.
 Baba Lysaga’s Hut
-This area is largely as described in <span class="citation">U3.
-Baba Lysaga’s Hut (p.
+This area is largely as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/the-ruins-of-berez#U3BabaLysagasHut">U3.
+Baba Lysaga’s Hut</a> (p.
 163)</span>.
 However, if more than 10 minutes have passed since Baba Lysaga’s _programmed illusion_ activated in [[#T3a.
 Berez Outskirts]], revise this area’s description as follows:

 <div class="description">
 <p>A small, grassy hill rises from the mire here.
 A ramshackle wooden hut rests on a stump atop the hill.
 The stump’s rotting roots thrust down toward the mire, like the legs of a gigantic spider.</p>